AditiyaPrasad/AditiyaPrasad/README.md

 - 👋 Hi, I’m @AditiyaPrasad
-- 👀 I’m interested in Python and Space Engineer
+- 👀 I’m interested in Python and Space Engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently in Middle School
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me : aditiya.prasad19@gmail.com

 <!---
 AditiyaPrasad/AditiyaPrasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.